Italy’s most picturesque coastline stretch; the Amalfi Coast is renowned for its jaw-dropping Mediterranean beauty and coastal tranquillity.

 Cheap hotel recommendation = L’Incanto is a large, clean hotel features a sun terrace and sea views, as well complimentary toiletries and hairdryers, as well as free wifi and parking.
 If you’re travelling with a pet, you’re in luck; dogs are permitted at this hotel.

-Visitors to Positano have some attractions that definitely can’t be missed.
+There are plenty of fun things to do in Positano.
 These include the secluded hamlet of Nocelle, purchasing a pair of made-to-measure sandals and walking the Sentiero Degli Innamorati from Spiaggia Grand to Fornillo beach; a gorgeous coastal stroll that offers breathtaking views of the Amalfi shores.

 If you have some extra time in Positano, you should definitely do the 7.8 kilometer LL Sentiero Degli Dei hike between this town and Agerola; which offers some of the very best views on the whole coast.